ga-wdi-lessons/pseudocode/readme.md

   ENDIF;
 END.
 ```

+Q. What do we think?
+---

->This is not a great example.
+> A. This is not a great example.
 Here we are using "var" in our pseudocode when it should read plain english!
 Also, we should not be using the javascript syntax "===" in our conditional.
+Would anyone know that `num / 2 === 0` indicates an even number?

-***Example 2:***
+***Example 1.2:***
 ```
 PROGRAM IsEvenOrOdd:
   Read number;